…or as I like to call it, “eggplant rolltini!”

 Rolltini your eggplant!

-- 2 inch large eggplants sliced length-wise into ¼- slices
+- 2 large eggplants, sliced length-wise into ¼-inch thick slices

 Moroccan Marinara Sauce:

 - 2 tablespoons olive oil

 - 1 teaspoon ground cumin

 - 1/4 teaspoon red pepper flakes, optional

 - 1 cup Harissa sauce (mild, medium, or hot)